autonity/tiber-challenge/README.md

 3. Install dependencies with `pipenv install`.
 4. Duplicate `.env.template` as `.env` and set the required environment variables.
 5. Run the script with `pipenv run starter_kit`.

+Static code analysis can be executed with `pipenv run lint`.